wilmoore/php-version/README.md

 Who is it for?
 ---------------------------

-"php-version" is primarily for developers that compile multiple versions of PHP on Linux or Mac.
+**php-version** is primarily for developers that compile multiple versions of PHP on Linux or Mac.

 Rationale
 ---------------------------

 While there are alternative tools that attempt to solve this problem, none of them were simple enough for my taste.
-"php-version" sticks to the classic UNIX notion that tools should perform a single task and perform it well.
+**php-version** sticks to the classic UNIX notion that tools should perform a single task and perform it well.

 Features